 Mutual funds come in a whole range of different types and categories — far more than we can cover in this short overview of investing in mutual funds for dummies.
 If you love learning about the world of investing, you can become deeply knowledgeable about the world of mutual funds.
 For starters, you can learn how to use a free mutual fund screener such as the one offered by Morningstar.

 Alternatively, you can spend a bit of money consulting a financial advisor who doesn’t represent a particular fund.
 He or she will give you objective information about good mutual funds, meaning which ones you would be smart to be buying.
 The main characteristics that investors use to compare different funds are:

 Their track record: How profitable has the fund been historically?

 Their fees: Some funds charge you a fee every time you add more money, others charge a bit every month; there are many different kinds of fee structures.
 Some funds are much more expensive than others, so be sure to find out about your costs before deciding to invest.

 Their risk level: Even though mutual funds are intended to provide a cushion against risk, some funds are actually created for very adventurous investors who are willing to take bigger chances in hopes of seeing higher returns.

 Their focus: If you feel especially passionate about socially responsible investing, or alternative energy, for example, you can find funds which strive to serve these goals while also making a profit.

-Here are a few companies that offer both individual mutual fund purchases or stock portfolio building.
-(Most offer automated investing if you want to leave the heaving lifting to the pros.):
+Here are a few mutual fund reviews of companies that offer both individual mutual fund purchases or stock portfolio building.
+(Most offer automated investing if you want to leave the heavy lifting to the pros.):